A Major Milestone in REP’s History: January 2001

 I am Martha Marks, president of a national grassroots organization called Republicans for Environmental Protection, and I did not want to be here today.

-I am a life-long Republican.
+I am a lifelong Republican.
 I am a Republican elected official.
 And I had hoped that our newly elected Republican president would choose an interior secretary who was committed to the great conservation tradition of President Theodore Roosevelt.
 We at Republicans for Environmental Protection would have cheered such a nominee and defended him or her against partisan attacks.

 But as Republicans who believe that conservation is fundamentally conservative, we are compelled to speak out against the nomination of Gale Norton.
 With so many pro-conservation Republicans qualified for this position, we cannot understand why President-elect Bush chose someone who holds views shared by only a minority in our party and the nation at large.

 They say you can judge people by the friends they pick.
 Well, Gale Norton could have publicly distanced herself from the extreme anti-environment wing that inhabits a dark corner of our Grand Old Party.
-Instead, she has embraced the views and leaders of those organizations that want to open our wildlife refuges to polluting development, stymie the recovery and protection of endangered species, and squander the gifts of public lands bequeathed to the American peple by previous generations.
+Instead, she has embraced the views and leaders of those organizations that want to open our wildlife refuges to polluting development, stymie the recovery and protection of endangered species, and squander the gifts of public lands bequeathed to the American people by previous generations.

 Nobody made Gale Norton search out James Watt, who was perhaps the greatest embarrassment ever to the GOP’s conservation record.
 Nobody made her pick an advisor like Terry Anderson of the Political Economy Research Center, who advocates selling off all our public lands, from the Grand Canyon to the Everglades to Independence Hall.
 Terry Anderson is so extreme that he even wants to sell off our military bases.
-I think most Americans would agree that this sort of, well, nuttiness, should be rejected out of hand.
+I think most Americans would agree that this sort of nuttiness should be rejected out of hand.

 No one can deny that the GOP has an image problem when it comes to the environment.
 Our party’s own polls consistently show that a wide majority of Republican voters want strong, effective environmental protection.
 GOP pollsters say that a majority of Republicans don’t even trust their own party to take good care of the environment.
 And I can’t tell you how many times people have asked me if “Republicans for Environmental Protection” isn’t an oxymoron.
 The nomination of Gale Norton, to put it mildly, does not help.

-This is a divisive choice at a time when unity is sorely needed.
+This is a divisive choice at a time when unity is needed.
 We at Republicans for Environmental Protection respect Gale Norton as a person.
 We believe her to be sincere.
 And we truly hate to oppose a Republican president’s cabinet appointee.

 But the position we are talking about is too important for us to ignore.
 Gale Norton is the wrong choice for interior secretary.
 Her nomination sends a very bad signal to the American people.